FontysVenlo/prj4e-repository-group_e02/doc/Project4-charter-02.md

 – ...how it aligns with the organization's strategic objectives

+So far there is no good duck robot on the market that can mimic real duck behaviour and replace the need for actual ducks on one's pond.
+The developed robot takes this opportunity to fill that market gap and has a big estimated revenue.
+The duck robot is a big opportunity to learn about the world of embedded systems.
+Our strategic objective is to pass the project 4 module and therefore the duck is a great robot that covers a lot of expected technologies.

 # 3. Approach
 – The purpose of an approach chapter in a business case is to outline the methodology or approach that will be used to execute the project